Freeze the Fear with Wim Hof

 Freeze the Fear with Wim Hof is a British reality television competition series presented by Holly Willoughby and Lee Mack.
 The series began broadcasting on BBC One on 12 April 2022.

 The series follows eight celebrities who are trained by Dutch extreme athlete and motivational speaker Wim Hof, to complete a series of challenges in sub-zero temperatures that tests the participants both physically and mentally.

 Production

 In August 2021, it was announced that the BBC had ordered a competition series by Wim Hof, to be presented by Holly Willoughby and Lee Mack.
 In March 2022, the series title Freeze the Fear with Wim Hof and the participants were announced.

 The series is executive produced by Dan Baldwin for Hungry Bear Media, and is distributed by BBC Studios.

+In January 2024 it was announced that the show was ending after just one series.